 Oh and a heads-up note for the ladies: it is best to familiarize yourself with squat toilets before visiting Nonbei Yokocho, lest you have a drunken learning experience you won’t soon forget 😉

 And yes, the bartender does abandon his post and leave the customers alone if he must use the restroom.
-However as Japanese society is very polite and honest I never once saw anyone abuse this momentary lapse of freedom.
+However as Japanese society is very polite and honest I never once saw anyone abuse this momentary lapse of freedom to snag a free drink.
 However if you really want to experience the more extreme end of all that Tokyo nightlife offers, the Shibuya clubs a few hundred metres away are the place to go!